tamld/IaC/Notes.md

 > https://tteck.github.io/Proxmox/

 > [!NOTE]
+> Highlights information that users should take into account, even when skimming.

  + `Proxmox VE Tools` should be run first
  + Scripts is recommended to run directly from server web gui shell instead of terminal